 Remove PPE after completion of clean-up and exiting the spray area.
-Continue to wear PPE while cleaning MDI-contaminated equipment and while handling any containers with MDI (e.g., drums, buckets).
+Continue to wear while cleaning MDI-contaminated equipment and while handling any containers with MDI (e.g., drums, buckets).
 Point 3 provides guidance on PPE during clean-up.

 It is good workplace practice to keep all work clothing at work.
-Any clothing contaminated with MDI should be removed and properly disposed of or cleaned.
+Any clothing contaminated with MDI should be removed and properly disposed of or decontaminated with a neutralizer solution (See the product's MSDS for the recommended neutralizer solution).
 Leather items cannot be decontaminated.
-Any contaminated leather items including shoes, belts, and watch bands or clothing, which have been exposed to MDI, should be properly discarded.
+Any contaminated leather items including shoes, belts, and watch bands or clothing, that have been exposed to MDI should be properly discarded.
 MDI is a reactive chemical; therefore, the MDI container should be kept sealed to reduce contamination.
 However, resealing MDI containers contaminated with water or polyol can cause a buildup of pressure in the container due to the generation of carbon dioxide.
 A pressurized container may rupture.
 MDI can self-react in a fire or at very high temperatures and release carbon dioxide.
 Carbon dioxide can build pressure in sealed containers sufficient to cause rupturing of the container.